dret/webconcepts/concepts/link-relation/describedby.md

 ---
 layout:      page
 title:       "Link Relation: describedby"
+description: "The relationship A describedby B asserts that resource B provides a description of resource A. There are no constraints on the format or representation of either A or B, neither are there any further constraints on either resource."
 ---

 **[W3C TR http://www.w3.org/TR/ldp: Linked Data Platform 1.0 (LDP)](/specs/W3C/TR/ldp "Linked Data Platform (LDP) defines a set of rules for HTTP operations on web resources, some based on RDF, to provide an architecture for read-write Linked Data on the web."):** [The relationship A describedby B asserts that resource B provides a description of resource A. There are no constraints on the format or representation of either A or B, neither are there any further constraints on either resource.](http://www.w3.org/TR/ldp/#link-relation-describedby "Read documentation for Link Relation &#34;describedby&#34;")